This article will teach you:

 The left side of the screen shows us the side pane for the "Montgomery, Sandra and James" household, which includes their assigned topics, servicing team, notes, files & contact details of the household's primary contact (Sandra) and partner (James).

 Members can be created in several different contexts:

 - When setting up a household or organization from scratch with the Create Household and Create Organization global actions

 - When using the Add to Household and Add to Organization action, available to individuals, to add them to a new or existing household or organization

-- When using the Add Household Member or Add Organization Member action, available to households and organizations respectively
+- When using the Add Household Member or Add Organization Member action, available to households and organizations, respectively

 Household members must be either a primary contact (one, required), partner (one, optional), or a dependent (any number, optional).
 Organization members must be either a primary contact (one, required) or an employee (any number, optional).

-If there was something you wanted to add to the member record which wasn't available on the form, you can do so from their new record page, which is accessed via the People & Relationships section of the household or organization.
+If there was something you wanted to add to the member record which wasn't available on the form, you could do so from their new record page, which is accessed via the People & Relationships section of the household or organization.

 - If you open a member record and the side pane isn't visible, check that the Primary Entity field on the record's Basics tab contains the right value.

 - Currently, Practifi does not support assigning definitions to members, meaning they cannot be recorded as influencers, prospects or clients (these definitions sit with the primary entity).
-Assigning definitions to members is technically possible by modifying data using tools outside the system, however we don't recommend this approach.
+Assigning definitions to members is technically possible by modifying data using tools outside the system; however, we don't recommend this approach.